The Sudanese government claims to have thwarted a coup attempt linked to the Bashir regime.

 The ex-president has been held in Khartoum’s high-security Kober jail since his removal and is facing trial for the coup that brought him to power.

-He’s also wanted by the International Criminal Court for war crimes, crimes against humanity, and genocide in Darfur, where he waged a murderous war against ethnic minority rebels.
+He’s also wanted by the International Criminal Court for war crimes, crimes against humanity, and genocide in Darfur, where he led a devastating scorched-earth assault against ethnic minority rebels.

-ICC prosecutor Karim Khan signed a cooperation agreement with the transitional government in Khartoum last month, marking another step toward Bashir facing trial in The Hague.

-“We will not allow a coup to take place,” prominent paramilitary commander Mohamed Hamdan Daglo warned in a speech to his men on Tuesday.